BushidoUK/CTI-Analyst-Challenge/Demos/DemoIncidentArtifacts.md

 ---

 ### Incident 2: Password Spraying leads to Account Takeovers
+- #### `RFI`➡️ "Please tell us more about this password spraying attack, the adversary's intent, and ways to mitigate this type attack in the future"

 | Incident Description |
 |---|
 | Multiple failed login attempts were observed against our unused Service Desk accounts, but resulted in an authorised successful login.
 The accounts had the same weak passwords given to them from when they were first setup and nobody was actively using these accounts so the adversary enrolled themselves into our MFA system and gained access to our Sharepoint tenant.
 We have since blocked their access. |